Healing wounds: The Brexit vote shows us that the task of “humanising globalisation” cannot wait

 Her speech – with more than a passing nod to the Leave campaign slogan to “take back control” – is a signal she at least registers something of the pain, anger and frustration that have led us to this point.
 Her game plan is to deliver Brexit while at the same time addressing some of the underlying problems that contributed to the Referendum result.

 However, developing a coherent strategy on Brexit, keeping the economy on track during this period of uncertainty, demonstrating to the world that Britain is still “open for business” whilst simultaneously forging a new social contract between business, employees and wider society will be devilishly difficult to achieve in practice.
 And if the predicted economic downturn does indeed materialise, the challenge will be all the greater, with a shrinking pot of tax revenues to work from and welfare budgets under increasing pressure.

-Those wondering how much prioritisation will be given to human rights in this particular melange may recall that only weeks ago, as Home Secretary, Mrs May was advocating that the UK should abandon the European Convention on Human Rights altogether.
+Those wondering how much prioritisation will be given to human rights in this particular melange may recall that only weeks before the Referendum, as Home Secretary, Mrs May was advocating that the UK should abandon the European Convention on Human Rights altogether.